The Ghost of Statistics Past

 The above is enough for me to shun my frequentist textbook and join the "Bayesian revolution":

-• It is natural to ask if given evidence strengthens or weakens a hypothesis, and by how much, rather than merely decide if a result is "significant".
+• It is natural to ask how new evidence strengthens or weakens my hypotheses, and by how much, rather than merely decide if a result is "significant".
 All else being equal, I’d choose the method that can handle this over the one that can’t.

 • We saw that discarding information can hurt our results.
 In our example, frequentism preserved enough data to lead to an acceptable conclusion, but do we trust it to work for other problems?
 How do we know it hasn’t thrown away too much data?

 • The frequentist approach fails to mirror the way I think.
-Frequentism is like doing taxes: a bunch of arbitrary laws and procedures which we follow to get some number that we hope is right.
+Frequentism is like doing taxes: a bunch of arbitrary laws and procedures which we follow to get some number that we hope is right; we can also reinterpret the rules to nudge this number in a desired direction!

-• The Bayesian approach matches my intuition, and feels like a generalization of logical reasoning.
+• Bayesian reasoning matches my intuition, and feels like a generalization of logical reasoning.

-• The Bayesian approach forces us to be explicit about our assumptions, such as 11 equally likely hypotheses.
+• Bayesian reasoning forces us to be explicit about our assumptions, such as 11 equally likely hypotheses.
 With frequentism, somebody assumed something long ago, figured some stuff out, and handed us a distribution and a procedure.
-Who knows what the implicit assumptions are?
+Why don’t they reveal their assumptions?
+(Donald Rumsfeld might have asked: what are the unknown knowns?)

 Further Reading